lorainecastro/qr-code-generator/README.md

 # QR Code Generator

-A beautiful, modern, and responsive QR Code Generator built with pure HTML, CSS, and JavaScript.
+A client-side QR Code Generator built entirely with pure HTML, CSS, and JavaScript.
 Enter any text, URL, or message to instantly generate a high-quality, scannable QR code with easy PNG download.

 [**Try the Live Demo**](https://lorainecastro.github.io/qr-code-generator/)